espsrc/SKA-Open-Science-School/Packages_Manager_and_Containers/using_package_managers.md

 So the ideal for software reproducibility management is to use Python virtual environments, such as the following.

 ### Using a Python VirtualEnv

-Install virtualenv.
-You can install virtualenv using pip.
-Open a command prompt or terminal and type the following command:
+In order to use Python Virtual envs, yo have to install virtualenv.
+To do it open a shell and type the following command:

 ``pip3 install virtualenv`` or ``pip install virtualenv``